Friends of St Andrew's -

 His recommendations involve the services of a major glass studio to initially evaluate the window and the likely cost of repair then a full Statement of Needs will be completed prior to applications for grant funding.

 The FoStA committee are keeping a watching brief on the situation and will keep members informed as the process continues!
-Inevitably some costs will be involved in the conservation work, but that’s what FoStA is all for.
+Inevitably some costs will be involved in the conservation work, but that’s what FoStA is all about.
 Any help or support you can provide will be most welcome.

 FoStA PROJECT -